This post may contain affiliate links. Please read our disclosure policy.

-How'd I create these caramel cupcakes?
-I made my classic yellow cake and then stuffed it with salted caramel then topped it with my Caramel Swiss Meringue Buttercream but you could use any thick caramel sauce of choice or another caramel frosting like the easy one from this post.
-The thoughts on happiness aren’t bad either
+How’d I create these caramel cupcakes?
+I made my classic yellow cake and then stuffed it with salted caramel then topped it with my Caramel Swiss Meringue Buttercream but you could use any thick caramel sauce of choice or another caramel frosting like the easy one from these double salted caramel cupcakes.
+The thoughts on happiness aren’t bad either.

 What makes these Caramel Cupcakes special?

 I have tried the classic yellow cake recipes in over a dozen cookbooks and tested and retested adaptations to try and recreate the perfect yellow cake, maybe secretly so I could make the perfect caramel cupcakes.
 Disappointment.
 They were always too dry, too spongy, too bland or just fine.
 I wanted the texture of box mix with that rich buttery flavor of homemade.
 Needless to say, EUREKA!

 I was looking for richness in all the wrong places.
 The secret ingredient for that perfect texture for the “yellow cake” part of caramel cupcake is in the cornstarch!
 The hint of almond extract adds the “cake batter” flavor.
 I still have a mix of whole eggs and egg yolks for richness.
 BUT this does not have the added moisture and leavening of the whites.
 With this cupcake, it is more about the extra sugar.